Naomi Ginsberg: Awards

 Ginsberg currently holds The Cupola Era Endowed Chair in the college of chemistry, and is a faculty scientist in the physical biosciences division at Lawrence Berkeley National Laboratory.

 In 2015, Ginsberg was awarded a Sloan Research Fellowship.

 In 2021, Ginsberg was named a Fellow of the American Physical Society (APS), after a nomination from the APS Division of Chemical Physics, "for the innovative development of spatiotemporally resolved imaging and spectroscopy methods, and for their use in elucidating energy transport in hierarchical and heterogeneous materials, as well as in the formation and transformation of said materials".

+In 2022, Ginsberg was awarded the Carol D. Soc Distinguished Graduate Student Mentoring Award for Later-Career Faculty.